 Enter login credentials

-- Go to My Company > Global Settings > Trip > eAPIS Accounts
+Go to Operations > Settings > eAPIS Accounts

 Note: If no emergency contact info is entered on the account setup, the submission pulls from the PIC's personnel profile.